📚 Documentation

 ‼️ A higher QFR indicates better performance, as it means more query fees are earned per GRT allocated.

-QFR is normalized to a scale from 10 (best) to 1 (worst) to reflect its efficiency metric, where higher raw QFR values are better:
+QFR is normalized to a scale from 1 (worst) to 10 (best) to reflect its efficiency metric, where higher raw QFR values are better:

 This normalization preserves QFR's meaning: indexers generating more query fees relative to their allocations receive higher (better) scores, while those with little to no fees score lower.

-The final Indexer Score combines AER (70%) and QFR (30%) into a unified scale from 1 (best) to 10 (worst).
-Since AER and QFR have opposite normalization directions, QFR is adjusted before combining:
+The final Indexer Score is a weighted combination of AER (70%) and QFR (30%), producing a unified scale from 1 (best) to 10 (worst).

-⚠️ πŸ”΄ Underserving Penalty: Indexers serving fewer than 10 subgraphs are considered underserving and receive a penalty to their final score.
-The penalty is calculated as Penalty = 2.0 Γ— (10 - number_of_subgraphs) / 10, and the new score is capped at 10.
-For example, an Indexer with 1 subgraph receives a penalty of 1.8, while an Indexer with 5 subgraphs receives a penalty of 1.0.
-This ensures that Indexers are incentivized to support a diverse set of subgraphs, contributing to the health and decentralization of The Graph Network.
+⚠️ 🔴 Underserving Penalty: Indexers serving fewer than 10 subgraphs receive an additive penalty to their final score.
+The penalty is calculated as Penalty = 2.0 × (10 − number_of_subgraphs) / 10, and the final score is capped at 10.
+For example, an Indexer with 1 subgraph receives a penalty of +1.8, while an Indexer with 5 subgraphs receives a penalty of +1.0.
+This penalty incentivizes indexers to support a diverse set of subgraphs, contributing to the health and decentralization of The Graph Network.

-Each indexer is assigned a Performance Flag based on its final Indexer Score, providing a quick visual indicator of its overall efficiency and effectiveness:
+Each indexer is assigned a Performance Flag based purely on its final Indexer Score, providing a quick visual indicator of overall efficiency: